Top Tips To Enjoy London On A Budget

 Budget Trip Down the River Thames

-With ferries running from London Eye to Greenwich, you can take in all the sights along the Thames including Tower Bridge, Houses of Parliament & Canary Wharf.
+Why not do as the locals do and use the commuter ferry to enjoy a trip along the River Thames that runs at a fraction of the price of other river cruises?
+With ferries running from London Eye to Greenwich, you can take in all the sights along the River Thames including the Tower of London, Houses of Parliament & the Cutty Sark.

 Straddle The Meridian Line For Free

 Straddle the Meridian Line and you’ll be standing with a foot in both the eastern & western hemispheres.
 It draws hundreds of thousands of tourist each year and whilst most people purchase tickets to the Royal Observatory to straddle the Greenwich Meridian Line, you can do this for FREE!
 Follow our Guide to Greenwich which includes information on how you can straddle the Meridian Line for free.

 Free Tickets to the Ceremony of Keys at the Tower of London

 Here’s a chance to watch a 700 year old tradition in operation at the Tower of London and tickets are FREE!
 The Ceremony of the Keys is the traditional locking up of the Tower of London that takes place every night without fail.
 Visitors can apply for free tickets to watch this ceremony from within the grounds of the Tower of London in the company of an actual Beefeater as your guide.
 You will need to plan ahead to apply for tickets but well worth a visit.

 Cheap Tickets for the London Eye